Skip to search results

 - Baskets prevent poles from sinking into the snow.
 Choose a standard basket for most conditions, and use a larger basket for powder skiing.

-- Traveling: pockets or compartments for organization, carry-on size
+- Traveling: Has compartments for easy organization; many meet carry-on size requirements.

 Learn what backcountry ski accessories you may need, including climbing skins, ski crampons, climbing wires, ski leashes and knee pads.